Chouffy/home_assistant_tgtg/README.md

 ## Features

-Actual:

 * Fetch each item stock defined
 * Authenticate using tokens
 * Retrieve all favorites instead of a manual list of item_id if no `item:` are defined

-Maybe one day:

-* Parse additional available information from the `tgtg` API to Home-Assistant Attributes